metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 - `network_policies` (Attributes) Specifies the NetworkPolicies assigned to the Tenant.
 The assigned NetworkPolicies are inherited by any namespace created in the Tenant.
 Optional. (see [below for nested schema](#nestedatt--spec--network_policies))
 - `node_selector` (Map of String) Specifies the label to control the placement of pods on a given pool of worker nodes.
 All namespaces created within the Tenant will have the node selector annotation.
 This annotation tells the Kubernetes scheduler to place pods on the nodes having the selector label.
 Optional.
 - `pod_options` (Attributes) Specifies options for the Pods deployed in the Tenant namespaces, such as additional metadata. (see [below for nested schema](#nestedatt--spec--pod_options))
-- `prevent_deletion` (Boolean) Prevent accidental deletion of the Tenant.
-When enabled, the deletion request will be declined.
+- `prevent_deletion` (Boolean) Prevent accidental deletion of the Tenant.When enabled, the deletion request will be declined.
-- `priority_classes` (Attributes) Specifies the allowed priorityClasses assigned to the Tenant.
-Capsule assures that all Pods resources created in the Tenant can use only one of the allowed PriorityClasses.
-A default value can be specified, and all the Pod resources created will inherit the declared class.
-Optional. (see [below for nested schema](#nestedatt--spec--priority_classes))
+- `priority_classes` (Attributes) Specifies the allowed priorityClasses assigned to the Tenant.Capsule assures that all Pods resources created in the Tenant can use only one of the allowed PriorityClasses.A default value can be specified, and all the Pod resources created will inherit the declared class.Optional. (see [below for nested schema](#nestedatt--spec--priority_classes))
 - `resource_quotas` (Attributes) Specifies a list of ResourceQuota resources assigned to the Tenant.
 The assigned values are inherited by any namespace created in the Tenant.
 The Capsule operator aggregates ResourceQuota at Tenant level, so that the hard quota is never crossed for the given Tenant.
 This permits the Tenant owner to consume resources in the Tenant regardless of the namespace.
 Optional. (see [below for nested schema](#nestedatt--spec--resource_quotas))
-- `runtime_classes` (Attributes) Specifies the allowed RuntimeClasses assigned to the Tenant.
-Capsule assures that all Pods resources created in the Tenant can use only one of the allowed RuntimeClasses.
-Optional. (see [below for nested schema](#nestedatt--spec--runtime_classes))
+- `runtime_classes` (Attributes) Specifies the allowed RuntimeClasses assigned to the Tenant.Capsule assures that all Pods resources created in the Tenant can use only one of the allowed RuntimeClasses.Optional. (see [below for nested schema](#nestedatt--spec--runtime_classes))
 - `service_options` (Attributes) Specifies options for the Service, such as additional metadata or block of certain type of Services.
 Optional. (see [below for nested schema](#nestedatt--spec--service_options))
-- `storage_classes` (Attributes) Specifies the allowed StorageClasses assigned to the Tenant.
-Capsule assures that all PersistentVolumeClaim resources created in the Tenant can use only one of the allowed StorageClasses.
-A default value can be specified, and all the PersistentVolumeClaim resources created will inherit the declared class.
-Optional. (see [below for nested schema](#nestedatt--spec--storage_classes))
+- `storage_classes` (Attributes) Specifies the allowed StorageClasses assigned to the Tenant.Capsule assures that all PersistentVolumeClaim resources created in the Tenant can use only one of the allowed StorageClasses.A default value can be specified, and all the PersistentVolumeClaim resources created will inherit the declared class.Optional. (see [below for nested schema](#nestedatt--spec--storage_classes))

 <a id="nestedatt--spec--owners"></a>
 ### Nested Schema for `spec.owners`